 2) Using lead generation automation tools – Many lead generation tools can fetch you relevant leads in an instant.
 They search based on specific parameters such as the industry, team size, location, and so on.
 Switching to automation is a good idea as you need not depend on anyone for lead generation.

 3) Using LinkedIn and websites – The LinkedIn Sales Navigator search is a great tool to find relevant leads to your business.
 Apart from LinkedIn, there are industry-specific websites that provide you with relevant leads.
-After finding prospects, you can also get connected them with LinkedIn outreach.
+After finding prospects, you can also get connected with them with LinkedIn outreach.

 1) Hiring email prospecting service – It is a good idea to hire the services of a firm that generates warm leads for you.
 You only have to specify the type of prospect you are interested in, and the firm will give you warm leads that fit your needs, i.e. incline your brand.